orbitalchicken/Roadmap/Triaged.md

 Outside of the scope
 --------------------
+	mint-x (metacity): 1 px frame around windows prevents the rightmost pixel of the right scroll bar from being clickable.
+Open nemo full screen, with Adwaita you can throw your mouse to the right edge of the screen and start scrolling, with mint-x you need to move 1px left
 	Magnet links for torrents are not working in Firefox Still no wacom tablet support?
 	include a powerful search (like in Windows) in Cinnamon without using Synapse.
 As you type, it will automatically display the files that you’re looking for.